Search

 Where and When

-We meet at the Church Building (details here) for our Sunday Services with one at 9:30am and another at 11:00am.
-When you arrive, you should be greeted by someone on our Welcome Team who will be wearing a Welcome lanyard.
+We meet at the Church Building (details here) every Sunday at 9:30am and 11:00am.
+When you arrive, a member of our Welcome Team (wearing a welcome lanyard) will be happy to greet you and help you find your way.

 Our Services